Iowa Geocachers Organization - Bylaws

 6.7.1 Executive Committee: The Executive Committee will be comprised of the President, Vice President, Secretary and Treasurer of the Board of Directors.
 The Executive Committee shall exist for everyday maintenance of IGO and shall be chaired by the President.
 The Board of Directors authorizes the Executive Committee to act on behalf of the Board of Directors in circumstances that require urgent action.
 Approval of the full Board of Directors is necessary for the allocation of funds over one hundred ($100) for any purpose.
 The Executive Committee may allocate funds up to and including one hundred dollars ($100) without seeking Board approval.
 All other actions of the Executive Committee will be reviewed and approved the Board of Directors at the next regular Board of Directors’ meeting.

-6.7.2 Fundraising Committee: The Fundraising Committee shall exist to plan projects to help fund IGO in its goals of promoting and education of geocaching.
+6.7.2 Finance Committee: The Finance Committee shall exist to plan projects to help fund IGO in its goals of promotion or education of geocaching.
+The current Treasurer will serve as the chair of this committee.
+The committee shall oversee any new store item opportunities and fundraising opportunities.
 This committee can include members who are not directors.

 6.7.3 Nominating Committee: The Nominating Committee shall exist to identify candidates for election to the Board of Directors, assembling a slate of director candidates to be elected by the full membership.
 They shall also oversee the voting and election procedures for new members of the Board.
 This Committee can include members who are not directors.